-Yup, it is alarming for every coffee lover out there including us!
-However sometimes to attain glowing and radiant skin requires a little bit of sacrifice including cutting out caffeine during Ramadan.
+Indeed, it is alarming for every coffee lover out there including us.
+However, sometimes attaining glowing and radiant skin requires a little bit of sacrifice including cutting out caffeine during Ramadan.
 You might be thinking why right?
 Well, caffeine is known to cause parched skin as it is a dehydrator.
 Although caffeine is not the culprit that causes acne, it affects the stress hormones which eventually stimulate the excessive production of sebum, leaving your skin at risk of breakouts.
 In addition, coffee with milk or sugar may sound splendid, but unfortunately, it is the recipe for acne breakouts.

 Sunscreen, sunscreen, and sunscreen!
-It is definitely a godsend skincare product that helps to minimize skin damage and signs of aging caused by harmful sunlight.
+It is definitely a godsend skincare product that helps to minimize skin damage and signs of ageing caused by harmful sunlight.
 When you’re fasting, your skin tends to get dry easily which makes it prone to burns.
 Therefore we suggest that you choose the best sunscreen that has at least SPF 30 to maximize protection.
 Plus, make sure to reapply the sunscreen when you’re outside.
 On top of that, you can wear a hat or opt for shade to ensure that your skin is completely protected from harmful rays.
 Feeling unsure which sunscreen you should get your hands on?
 We have listed a few options below.

 Dry and parched skin is the typical skin concern that we experience during Ramadan, thus make sure to apply a generous amount of moisturizer throughout the day.
 After you have cleansed your face, follow up with a complete skincare routine consisting of toner, moisturizer, and sunscreen.
 Your skin will definitely thank you for it.
 Apart from that, make sure to apply moisturizer all over your body as well to keep dry skin at bay.